Zhefan-Xu/trajectory_planner/README.md

 If you find this work helpful, kindly show your support by giving us a free ⭐️.
 Your recognition is truly valued.

-This work can be used as a standalone package and also comes as a module of our [autonomy framework](https://github.com/Zhefan-Xu/CERLAB-UAV-Autonomy).
+This repo can be used as a standalone package and also comes as a module of our [autonomy framework](https://github.com/Zhefan-Xu/CERLAB-UAV-Autonomy).

 ## I. Installation Guide
 This repo has been tested on ROS Melodic with Ubuntu 18.04 and ROS Noetic with Ubuntu 20.04 and it depends on [map_manager](https://github.com/Zhefan-Xu/map_manager) which provides the occupancy voxel map implementation and [octomap](http://wiki.ros.org/octomap) for octree-based map.
 It also depends on [global_planner](https://github.com/Zhefan-Xu/global_planner) for global waypoint generation.